amitanand-ms/Cyclic_trace_linux/Readme.md

 To use this Script you need to provide three parameters.

--d Total duration to run in seconds
+-d Total duration to run traces in seconds

 -r Trace file rotation time in seconds